Atlanta Bicycle Helmet Laws

 Although the helmet laws applicable to bicyclists in Atlanta are generally lax for adults, they are considerably stricter for children.
 In addition, an adult responsible for supervising a child may be held criminally liable if they fail to ensure that the child is wearing a helmet while bicycling, as mandated by state law.

 Depending on the circumstances of a biking collision, failing to adhere to the bicycle helmet laws in Atlanta could have significant consequences.
-A seasoned bike accident attorney could discuss with you about how these regulations may or may not impact your particular case.
+A seasoned Atlanta bike accident lawyer could discuss with you about how these regulations may or may not impact your particular case.

 What Are Atlanta’s Helmet Laws?